815 Roderick Ave,

 Contractors tasked to carry out a home improvement project must be insured.
 This is non-negotiable.
 Accidents happen, even with the necessary precautions in place.
 If the contractor causes damage to your property or injures someone while doing his job, someone must cover the costs of repair and hospital bills.
 Liability insurance is one of the intangibles when hiring an electrician; like how you demand proof for licensing, ask your prospect for any proof of insurance.
 Anyone who can’t furnish a copy of their insurance policy must be scraped off your list.

-As a potential customer, you have the right to demand a list of references before hiring an electrician.
+As a potential customer, you have the right to demand a list of references before hiring a Vancouver electrician.
 Once you have that list, grab the phone, and make a call.
-The most impartial information (feedback) you’ll get is from someone who previously worked with the same electrical contractor.
+The most impartial information (feedback) you’ll get is from someone who previously worked with the same Vancouver electrical contractor.
 Talking to them gives you an idea of what to expect.
 Don’t forget to ask if they were satisfied with the work performed by the electrician.

 You can’t hire someone without knowing anything about their past work.
 After all, a competent and trustworthy electrician won’t hesitate to give you a list of references.
 Someone who refuses this request either has no experience or is hiding someone from their past projects.